ibericode/boxzilla-wp/readme.txt

 Some more screenshots can be found at the [Scroll Triggered Boxes plugin page on my website](http://dannyvankooten.com/wordpress-plugins/scroll-triggered-boxes/).

 == Changelog ==

+= 1.3 - July 30, 2014 =

+**Improvements**

+- Various code improvements
+- Minified all assets (scripts and styles)
+- You can now contribute to the [Scroll Triggered Boxes plugin on GitHub](https://github.com/dannyvankooten/scroll-triggered-boxes-for-wordpress).

+**Additions**

+- Add "bottom center" and "top center" position options

 = 1.2.2 - July 7, 2014 =